-There is something therapeutic about being surrounded by old books — cloth bindings, muted colors and aging paper fumbled through by strangers and kin alike.
+There is something therapeutic about being surrounded by old books — their cloth bindings, muted colors and aging paper fumbled through by strangers and kin alike.
 And so, I was inspired to have a bookstand lamp by my bedside.
-A tall stack of economics texts from yesteryear with a metal rod drilled through them holding up a lightbulb.
+A tall stack of economics texts from yesteryear with a metal rod drilled through them holding up a lightbulb is all it took.

 How to Get Started

-There are several of online resources to learn how to make your book lamp a reality; we looked to HGTV.
-Admittedly, drilling a hole through books did feel a bit wicked, but remember that it’s art, and these texts are probably going to spend more time closed than open on our bookshelves.
+There are several online resources to learn how to make your book lamp a reality.
+The resource we chose was HGTV.
+Admittedly, drilling a hole through books did feel a bit wicked, but remember that it’s art and these texts are probably going to spend more time closed than open.